-When it comes to wedding hair, it's not only about the bride.
-Guests also need to put a little thought and effort into styling their tresses for the special occasion—and the ensuing Insta posts.
+When it comes to easy wedding hairstyles, there are a lot of styles to consider (this goes for both the bride and the guests).
 But with so much to plan for—the gift, the travel arrangements, the outfit—hair can sometimes take a backseat.
-That's why we're bringing you our roundup of the most inspiring hairstyles for wedding guests.
+That's why we've rounded up some of the most inspiring hairstyles for wedding guests.

-Without having to commit to a complicated updo or even enlist the help of a professional, we’ve found incredibly chic and easy hairdos for you to DIY in no time.
-We even tapped hair industry pros Sarah Potempa and Lee Stafford to let us in on their favorite hassle-free styles.
-So whether the nuptial ceremony is a black-tie affair or more of a beach shindig, you're bound to find a look that will get you there.
+Ahead, we tapped hair industry pros Sarah Potempa and Lee Stafford to share tips on their favorite hassle-free styles.
+So whether the nuptial ceremony is a black-tie affair or more of a beach shindig, you'll find a look that will get you there.

 Meet the Expert

-Straight ahead, check out the 30 gorgeous hairstyles you’ll want to try this wedding season.
+Straight ahead, check out the 35 easy hairstyles you’ll want to try this wedding season.

 A crown braid is ideal for weddings; it's utterly romantic and can dress up any beauty look, especially your everyday makeup.
 But instead of going the traditional three-plait route, try a fishtail for a trendy, cool-girl vibe instead.